-Where the White Nile and Blue Nile meet in northeast Africa is where you’ll find the capital of the Republic of Sudan.
-Khartoum is a bustling and modern city, the beating commercial and cultural heart of this huge Islamic African nation.
+Flights to Khartoum, the capital of the Republic of Sudan, take you to the meeting point of the White Nile and the Blue Nile in northeast Africa.
+Khartoum is a bustling and modern city, the commercial and cultural heart of this huge Islamic African nation.

 For a dose of local culture, head through the tree-lined streets of the central city to Hamed El-Nil Mosque on a late Friday afternoon for a thrilling performance from a troupe of whirling dervishes.